qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/PresenceApi.md

 <a name="getOrganizationPresenceCounter"></a>
-# **getOrganizationPresenceCounter**
-> OrganizationPresenceCounter getOrganizationPresenceCounter(organizationId)

-Gets the number of people currently inside the organization&#39;s trackingArea.
+## **GET** /presence/organization/{organizationId}/counter

 Gets the number of people currently inside the organization&#39;s trackingArea.
 Only web-app administrators can access this end-point.

 ### Parameters